Mount Gravatt Football Club: Individual honours

 The Grogan Medal is the highest individual honour a single player can win in the Queensland state league.
 Votes are awarded by the umpires to the best and fairest players of each game.
 The Grogan Medal is Queensland equivalent to the AFL's Brownlow Medal.

-Mount Gravatt has a total of two Grogan Medallists.
+Mount Gravatt has three Grogan Medallists.
 The first, in 1999, was won by the captain, Brad Jones.
 The second was by another captain, Mick Stinear in 2004.
 This was a remarkable effort considering the vultures finished 5th for the season.
+In 2019 Frazer Neate claimed top honours at the 74th Grogan Medal count.